ndneighbor/telegram-cloudflare-proxy/README.md

 - 100,000 requests per day
 - 10ms CPU time per request

 This is sufficient for most bots.
 If you need more, Cloudflare's paid plan starts at $5/month for 10 million requests.
+In the meantime, Railway is working to restore IP access for all blocks to the telegram API.

 ## Troubleshooting